 Conduct Risk Assessment

-Objective Once the requirements in the Use Case have been converted into operational Services, Functions and Mechanisms, an overall risk assessment should be performed from operational perspective.
+Objective Once the requirements in the Use Case have been converted into operational Services, Functions and Mechanisms, an overall risk assessment should be performed from an operational perspective.
 Note: this risk assessment is operational – distinct from other risk assessments, such as the initial assessments leading to choice of privacy policies and selection of privacy controls

 Constraint Additional controls may be necessary to mitigate risks within Services.
 The level of granularity is determined by the Use Case scope.
 Provide operational risk assessments for the selected Services within the Use Case.